- Sheriff's Office

 The York-Poquoson Sheriff’s Office selects Sheriff’s Office Citizens Academy for Youth participants based on a first come – first serve process.
 Each applicant is required to pass a criminal background check conducted by the York-Poquoson Sheriff’s Office.
+Applications for the Sheriff’s Office Citizens Academy for Youth can be obtained by contacting the York-Poquoson Sheriff’s Office Crime Prevention Unit at (757) 890-3642 or (757) 890-3639.
 Applicants are notified by mail of their acceptance into the academy.
 Class is limited to no more than 15 youth.

 What kind of instruction will I receive?

 The York-Poquoson Sheriff’s Office Citizens Academy for Youth will consist of classroom instruction to practical exercises and demonstrations to facility tours.
 The academy class will cover the following training topics:

 Is there a graduation?

 Upon the completion of the one-week course, a graduation ceremony is held with the Sheriff and family members of the participating graduates.
 Students will graduate with an increased knowledge of how crimes are solved, why sheriff deputies do what they do, what the laws are in our state, how the laws apply to young people, and the effects of alcohol and drugs.